potassco/clorm/docs/clorm/predicate.rst

 it is unnecessary to define a separate ComplexTerm sub-class that corresponds to this pair.

-To generate a ``Booking2`` instance that corresponds to the ``booking/2`` fact above, simple instantiate ``Booking2`` in the most intuitive way.
+To generate a ``Booking`` instance that corresponds to the ``booking/2`` fact above, simply instantiate ``Booking`` in the obvious way.

 .. code-block:: python

-   f = Booking2(date=datetime.date(2018,12,31),
+   f = Booking(date=datetime.date(2018,12,31), location=("Sydney","Australia"))

-		location=("Sydney","Australia"))
+While it is unnecessary to define a seperate ``ComplexTerm`` sub-class corresponding to the tuple, internally this is in fact exactly what Clorm does.
+Clorm will transform the above definition into something similar to the

-Note, while it is unnecessary to define a seperate ComplexTerm sub-class corresponding to the tuple, internally this is exactly what Clorm does.
-Clorm will transform the above definition to something like:
+following:

 .. code-block:: python